Weak Hero: Promotion

-On September 22, the official trailer video of Weak Hero Class 1 was released on the official website of the Busan International Film Festival, YouTube channel, and Wave YouTube channel, while the second trailer and poster were released on November 7.
+On September 22, 2022, the official trailer video of Weak Hero Class 1 was released on the official website of the Busan International Film Festival, YouTube channel, and Wave YouTube channel, while the second trailer and poster were released on November 7.
 As the official sponsor for 27th Busan International Film Festival, Wavve installed several brand booth including a photo zone for Weak Hero Class 1 at the Haeundae Beach.
-On the premier day of 27th BIFF, director Yoo Soo-min, creative director Han Jun-hee, and actors Park Ji-hoon, Choi Hyun-wook, Hong Kyung, Shin Seung-ho, and Lee Yeon attended the festival's open talk event held at the Busan Cinema Center in Haeundae-gu.
+On the premier day of 27th BIFF, director Yoo Soo-min, creative director Han Jun-hee, and actors Park Ji-hoon, Choi Hyun-wook, Hong Kyung, Shin Seung-ho and Lee Yeon attended the festival's open talk event held at the Busan Cinema Center in Haeundae District.

 The press conference and production presentation for the drama was held on November 16, 2022, at CGV Yongsan I-Park Mall in Seoul.

 Wavve held the largest ticket discount event to mark the opening of its original drama Weak Hero Class 1.
 Wavve sells annual tickets at a 41% discount for 13 days from 10:00 (KST) on the day of its released.
 This marks the first time that a 12-month pass for all premium, standard, and basic products is offered at a discounted price.

 A choreography video for the second title track, "Brass Knuckle", was released on December 15, 2022, by Prime Kingz, a world-class crump dance team.

+In April 2025, the cast of Weak Hero Class 2 were featured in an interview with ABS-CBN News (Philippines).

 Release

 In February 2022, Wavve unveiled their thirty contents lineup for 2022, including Weak Hero which was scheduled to release in the second half of 2022.

 The series premiered at 27th Busan International Film Festival in the "Onscreen Section" on October 7, 2022, where three episodes out of eight were shown as a world premiere and then screened on October 8 and 11, and will be exclusively released all episodes in November.
 The tickets to the world premiere on October 7 were sold out in two minutes.

 It was released exclusively on Wavve at 11:00 (KST) on November 18, 2022, with a viewing rating of 18+.
 The drama was simultaneously aired on Viki United States, iQIYI USA and Taiwan, Kocowa United States, Amazon Prime, Comcast, Google TV, and The Roku Channel.
 In December 2022, Viki, a platform specializing in Asian content, has additionally confirmed airing in Europe, Oceania, the Middle East, and India following the released in the United States.

+In December 2023, the second season was confirmed to be released on Netflix.
+A teaser trailer was released on April 1, 2025, confirming that release date for the second season was on April 25 of the same year.